Minimally Invasive Axillary Repair

 The surgeon approaches the heart through the third or fourth rib on the right side, and the right atrium is used as a window of repair to the heart (as is opposed to a median sternotomy in the middle of the chest).
 Typically, this procedure repairs the heart defect in one operation, and an echocardiography scan can confirm the quality and completeness of the repair.
 The approach results in an incision that is hidden by the resting arm in a standing child.
 In other words, the child’s heart is repaired with no visible, middle-of-the-chest scar that is typically associated with a heart condition.

-While striving to deliver optimal results for each patient, the affiliated surgeons at Children’s Heart Center work to ensure the quality of CHD repair is not compromised when compared to repairs done through a standard median sternotomy.
+While striving to deliver optimal results for each patient, the affiliated surgeons at Children’s Heart Institute work to ensure the quality of CHD repair is not compromised when compared to repairs done through a standard median sternotomy.

 Comprehensive Evaluation and Treatment

-At Children’s Heart Center, the affiliated team tailors each plan of care to help ensure that every child receives the best individualized option with the minimum amount of risk.
+At Children’s Heart Institute, the affiliated team tailors each plan of care to help ensure that every child receives the best individualized option with the minimum amount of risk.
 Along with a thorough review of pediatric imaging results, the team provides a comprehensive evaluation of each patient and consults with the patient’s family to determine the best treatment approach for the child.
 Each child is evaluated to determine if he or she is a candidate for a minimally invasive axillary repair of their congenital heart defect.

 For patients who meet the criteria to undergo a minimally invasive axillary repair, the benefits of this treatment approach include a reduced chance of complications from heart surgery and the potential to improve long-term quality of life.
 As there are risks associated with all treatment options, the affiliated team provides patient families with in-depth information on the risks and benefits of this approach.
 Not all patients qualify for this procedure, but each child will be carefully evaluated in an effort to find hope and solutions.